Almarch/pokedex/README.md

 ## 🦙 Models collection

-All models are automatically pulled when the agent and encoding services instanciates.
+All models are automatically pulled when the agent and encoding services instanciate.

-All models (LLM, embedding, reranker) are from the Qwen family.
+All models (LLM, embedding, reranker) are from the [Qwen](https://huggingface.co/Qwen) family.
 Qwen models have been selected for their functional and multilingual capabilities.

+An [Ollama](https://github.com/ollama/ollama) inference service is included in the stack.
+It accesses the GPU and hosts the LLM.

+A custom service manages all encoding tasks.

 ## 🧩 Fill the Vector DB